geopm/geopm/integration/tutorial/iogroup/README.md

 4. Build and install
 --------------------

-The ExampleIOGroup plugin is built by running tutorial_build_gnu.sh or tutorial_build_intel.sh.
-The plugin will be loaded with the geopm library if it is found in a directory in GEOPM_PLUGIN_PATH.
-Note that to be recognized as an iogroup plugin, the filename must begin with "libgeopmiogroup_", end in ".so.2.0.0", and must not be a symlink.
-Add the current directory (containing the .so file) to GEOPM_PLUGIN_PATH as follows:
+Build the ExampleIOGroup plugin by running `make` in this directory.
+The plugin will be loaded with the geopm library if it is found in a directory in `GEOPM_PLUGIN_PATH`.
+Note that to be recognized as an IOGroup plugin, the filename must begin with "libgeopmiogroup_", end in ".so.2.0.0", and must not be a symlink.
+Add the current directory (containing the .so file) to `GEOPM_PLUGIN_PATH` as follows:

     $ export GEOPM_PLUGIN_PATH=$PWD